-LCC have indicated they are not actively seeking a new primary school site at the current time and would initially look to provide expansions at existing school sites where appropriate.
-However, if the number of strategic sites in one area exceeds the available places across the primary schools, LCC will look to the district council to secure land and/or financial contributions from the developer to meet the need for a new primary school.
-Any new primary school brought forward would be a free school and not maintained by education authority.
+If the number of strategic housing sites in one area exceeds the available places across the primary schools, LCC will look to the district council to secure land and/or financial contributions from the developer to meet the need for a new primary school.
+It is probable that new classrooms will be required within the Plan period.